bukomp/viomba-coding-task/README.md

 - **Main Entry Point:** `index.js`
 - **Commands:**
-  - `npm test` - It appears no test has been specified for this project yet, as the command will throw an error.
   - `npm run build` - Compiles the TypeScript code using the TypeScript compiler.
+  - `npm start` - Runs the compiled JavaScript code from the `dist/index.js` file.
 - **Dependencies**:
   - `axios`: A popular HTTP client used for making requests.
   - `cheerio`: A fast, flexible, and lean implementation of core jQuery designed specifically for the server.

 ### Code Explanation

 1. **Imports**: